pradeepbr192/thunder/2018-04-14-POM structure.md

 4. For reports, folder is created automatically.

 5. Define common properties within the config package by creating a new file.
 Specifiy the URL,username and password and Browser details.

+6. Inside the "Page" package, create all the pages.(Example: Login page,signup page,homepage)